emrgnt-cmplxty/fermi/docs/0.old/roles/integrator/implicit-accounts.md

 ### Converting a public key to an account ID. {#converting-a-public-key-to-an-account-id}

-Let's convert a public key from Axion string representation `ed25519:BGCCDDHfysuuVnaNVtEhhqeT4k9Muyem3Kpgq2U1m9HX`
+Let's convert a public key from Fermi string representation `ed25519:BGCCDDHfysuuVnaNVtEhhqeT4k9Muyem3Kpgq2U1m9HX`

 The easiest way is to use `near-cli` with interactive console `repl`